 Once at the waiting-area-turned-endless-party, artists and fans walk into a “raver bingo” where DJs are mixing trap and deep house cuts with airline employees interjecting to announce, “G13.
 G13 is taking off next.”
 The G13 group includes two gentlemen — who are double fisting complimentary cocktails and dancing with some new friends in front of the DJs — and their female counterparts, whose neon outfits act as perfect camouflage against a long chromatic lightwall scaling a large portion of the building.
 They’re having a good time partying in the lobby, but this is only the first stop of their jam-packed night.

 The Maverick staff keeps the future fliers moving in and out so there are always new people dancing and rousing the bartenders while others are headed out to the tarmac.
-Every half-hour or so, an artist takes off while another one crosses the lobby’s threshold.
-They are easy to spot by their deluxe luggage and an entourage of managers that huddle around them like linemen.
+Every half an hour or so, an artist takes off while another one crosses the lobby’s threshold.
+They are easy to spot by their deluxe luggage and an entourage of managers that huddle around them.

 “Logistically, it made a lot of sense,” says Insomniac Events founder Pasquale Rotella.
 “For NASCAR, [Maverick Helicopters] does the same exact thing.
 And with EDC being at the NASCAR track and there being a desire to get there quickly in and out, it made it easy for people to just pick up the phone and get it all hooked up.”